 You can run the following code to specify serverless computing resources for all SQL statements that are initiated by a user or role.

--- Use serverless computing resources to execute SQL statements that are initiated by a user in a database.
+-- Specify serverless computing resources for all SQL statements that are initiated by a specific user in a specific database

 ALTER USER <user_name> IN DATABASE <db_name> SET hg_computing_resource = 'serverless';

-This configuration has a higher priority than the database-level GUC parameter setting and has a lower priority than the session-level GUC parameter setting.
+The priority of this configuration method is higher than that of the database-level GUC configuration but lower than that of the session-level GUC configuration.
 For more information, see GUC parameters.

 To cancel the preceding configuration, run the